openelections/openelections-data-nv/blog.md

 The other problem only became apparent when I tried parsing the larger jurisdictions, Clark and Washoe counties (Clark is home to Las Vegas).
 There, for reasons I could not explain, the form began throwing errors on the 657th page of results.
 I needed to add an additional loop for those two counties and iterate over all of the races in each.

+There's one more wrinkle in the data that I had not seen before: in precincts where fewer than 10 people voted, the results were not shown.
+Fortunately the symbol that Nevada used to display just ends up as a blank space in the scraper's CSV output.

 ### Acceptance

-Because of my repeated calls to `time.sleep()` and the need to iterate over more parts of the form in the larger jurisdictions, scraping all of the results took a long time - I completed it in about 30 hours, albeit mostly from places with occasionally unreliable WiFi.
-The [results](https://github.com/openelections/openelections-data-nv)
+Once the pieces were in place, I tested out the precinct scraper for the smaller jurisdictions and then did Clark and Washoe separately.
+Because of my repeated calls to `time.sleep()` and the need to iterate over more parts of the form in the larger jurisdictions, scraping all of the results took a long time - I completed it in about 30 hours, albeit mostly working from places with less than fiber optic Internet connections.
+The [results](https://github.com/openelections/openelections-data-nv) are a set of CSV files with precinct-level data going back to 2004 (for good measure, I also scraped county-level results back to 2000).
+The script to [scrape the precinct-level results](https://github.com/openelections/openelections-data-nv/blob/master/precinct_utils.py) isn't particularly clean and repeats itself in places, but it works.
+And it's the first public bulk collection of Nevada precinct-level results.
+The next steps for this data are to get it into OpenElections' data ingestion and parsing process, and then to generate standardized data for the state.

+A few days after I finished running the scraper, my colleague Geoff Hing [let me know](https://twitter.com/geoffhing/status/551001501033062400) about [Splinter](https://splinter.readthedocs.org/en/latest/index.html), a Python library that provides a cleaner API for automating browser actions.
+Were I to start over, I'd definitely try that.
+More likely is that I'll find another election results site that works the same way as Nevada's, and this time maybe I can avoid some of the denial and annoyance and proceed straight to acceptance.